Wbebey/dwaves/backend/jobs/README.md

-# cronjob for the backend
+# cronjob for the backend.